SSLMate/certspotter/man/certspotter-script.md

 :    The hex-encoded SHA-256 digest of the TBSCertificate, as defined in RFC 6962 Section 3.2.
      Certificates and their corresponding precertificates have the same `TBS_SHA256` value.
+     You can compute the TBS digest of a certificate using the `-printhash` option of the certspotter-authorize(8) command.

 `CERT_SHA256`